 An Expression of Interest (EOI) should be submitted through the Electronic Submission Portal at the ESHRE website (www.eshre.eu/grant).
-This portal is only accessible for ESHRE members; the Coordinator should ensure that s/he is an ESHRE member before starting the submission.
-Becoming an ESHRE member takes about 1 week, and therefore membership should be requested at least 2 weeks before the deadline for EOI submission (i.e. membership application before 1 October 2020 for EOIs to be submitted before the 15 October 2020).
+This portal is only accessible for ESHRE members.
+Hence, the Coordinator should ensure that he/she is an ESHRE member before starting the submission.
+Becoming an ESHRE member takes about 1 week, and therefore membership should be requested at least 2 weeks before the deadline for EOI submission.